shriphani/trec/README.md

 observations: In FW14, 10 results per query and all snippets have associated html documents (what to do if results are jpeg or such?)

+Guoqing: Aren't JPEGs just thumbs of the pages?

 ## Plan:

 * Build indri indices for all collections